technology-toolbox/website/content/blog/jjameson/2007/03/22/error-creating-control-when-using-microsoft-office-sharepoint-designer-2007.md

 ---
-title: "\"Error Creating Control\" when using Microsoft Office SharePoint Designer 2007"
+title: '"Error Creating Control" when using Microsoft Office SharePoint Designer 2007'
 date: 2007-03-22T05:57:00-06:00
 description:
-  "If, like me, you happen to encounter the following user experience when attempting to edit a master page...
-Figure 1: SharePoint Designer - \"Error Creating Control\" See full-sized image. ...then follow these steps to resolve the issue: ..."
+  'If, like me, you happen to encounter the following user experience when attempting to edit a master page...
+Figure 1: SharePoint Designer - "Error Creating Control" See full-sized image. ...then follow these steps to resolve the issue: ...'
 aliases:
   [
     "/blog/jjameson/archive/2007/03/21/error-creating-control-when-using-microsoft-office-sharepoint-designer-2007.aspx",